Skip to content

 If you've hit your Google account storage limit, there are simple ways to free up space

-It's no surprise that Gmail's search bar works quite well, and you can even filter your search to only emails sent from you, emails with attachments, or emails sent or received in the last seven days.
+It's no surprise that Gmail's search bar works quite well—it's Google.
+You can filter your search to only emails sent from you, emails with attachments, or emails sent or received in the last seven days.
 You can also create a custom filter to narrow your search even further.

 Screenshot of Gmail's search filter.